Art1Mal/CNN_cifar10_optimizers/README.md

 on a custom CNN architecture designed using the reversed digits of a student ID.

 ## 🧑‍💻 Authors
-- **Artiom Maliovanii**
+- **Art1Mal**

 ## 🧠 Architecture Design
-The number of filters in each convolutional layer is derived from the reversed and grouped digits of the student ID `333814994`.
-This provides a unique yet consistent architecture used across all experiments.
+A systematic approach was applied to define the number of filters in convolutional layers, using a reversed digit-based scheme to ensure reproducibility and architectural diversity without disclosing personal identifiers.
 All models use:

 - L2 Regularization = 0.001
 - Dropout = 0.3